dionbacalzo/Shop/README.md

 Mongodb
  * Download the [Community server](https://www.mongodb.com/download-center?jmp=nav#community)
+ * For a server GUI you can download [the MongoDB Compass](https://www.mongodb.com/download-center/compass?jmp=hero).
+Select the Community Edition for the free download
- * Follow the steps in setting up the MongoDB Server at *Run MongoDB Community Edition section* of this page: [https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)
+ * If you're having trouble in the configuration, follow the steps in setting up the MongoDB Server at *Run MongoDB Community Edition section* of this page: [https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/)
  * Create a database named **shop** and a collection named **ItemDomainObject**

 ## How to Run